Good mentors do more than just motivate, they help drive results.

 Connectors.

 Good mentors dually serve as fantastic connectors.
-Their networks, naturally, are bigger and deeper – because of their experience – and can be a great source of additional connections, mentors and opportunities that can translate into new or enhanced work experiences.
+Their networks, naturally, are bigger and deeper.
+Mentors can be a great source of additional connections, mentors and opportunities that translate to new work experiences.

-The people I’ve learned the most from throughout my career are often the ones who introduced me to more – and in some cases, even better – mentors.
-The way you interpret and apply someone else’s experience will be unique to you, and therefore you may benefit additionally from other people your mentors may not initially think to introduce you to.
-Always be thinking of who else – or what type of person – you should be talking to next in order to get better or achieve your next goal.
+The people I’ve learned the most from throughout my career are often the ones who introduced me to more mentors.
+In some cases, even better mentors.
+The way you interpret and apply someone else’s experience will be unique to you.
+You may also benefit from other people your mentors may not initially think to introduce to you.
+Always be thinking of who else you should be talking to on your way to your next goal.

 And, it’s always a good idea to have mentors in a variety of capacities who can offer up a different piece of advice or provide perspective that another may not be able to.
 For instance, start-up experience versus corporate, agile versus waterfall, hardware versus software.